wp-plugins/meta-extensions/readme.txt

 Now while that may seem enough to make this a popular plugin, there is more.
 Meta Extensions allows you mark the fields to auto add tags based on field title or content (explained in the readme).
 It also allows you to set up checkboxes to add a post to/remove from a category automatically as wanted.
-All from the single Conf.ini file included with the plugin.
+All from the single conf.txt file included with the plugin.

 Related Links: